 Contrary to popular belief, machine guns, silencers, short barreled rifles and shotguns, and any other weapons (AOW) are and always have been legal to own under federal law.
 These firearms and silencers are regulated under the National Firearms Act (NFA) of 1934, by the Bureau of Alcohol, Tobacco, Firearms & Explosives (BATFE).
 State laws on the ownership of NFA firearms does vary however; please check your local laws if you are uncertain.

 To legally purchase a silencer or any item falling under the purview of the NFA, you must be at least 21 years of age, a resident of the United States, and have no felony record.
 The first step is to locate a Class 3 dealer in your state who handle the transfer for you.
 We will file an ATF Form 3 to transfer the item to your dealer.
 Your Class 3 dealer will then provide you with duplicate ATF Form 4's and two sets of fingerprint cards.
 The Form 4's must be filled out on both sides, with passport photos affixed to the backside of the form.
-You then have the Chief Law-Enforcement officer sign the rear of the Form 4's attesting the prospective purchaser does not possess a criminal record and is not wanted.
-The two fingerprint cards must be completed and signed by a Law Enforcement agency.
-The completed paperwork is then sent to the Department of the Treasury with a check or money order for $200.00.
+The completed paperwork is then sent to the Department of the Treasury with payment for the $200.00 tax stamp.

 As an alternative, you can establish either a Trust or a Corporation and transfer your NFA firearms to that entity.
-The transfer still must go through a Class 3 dealer in your state, and still requires payment of the $200 transfer tax, but does not require Chief Law-Enforcement officer signature, fingerprints or photographs.
+The transfer still must go through a Class 3 dealer in your state, and still requires payment of the $200 transfer tax.

 The $200.00 is known as a "transfer tax" because it must be paid whenever ownership of the NFA firearm is "transferred" (in this case, the dealer to the prospective purchaser).
 As long as ownership remains with the same person, the tax need not be paid again.
 Only if the owner sells it will a new transfer tax need to be paid.
 An owner may will his NFA firearm to a lawful heir with no tax incurred.